thatcylonchick/Standalone-NATs-Scripts/README.md

-Here’s a clean README draft that fits the vibe of a public “random useful NATs tools” repo without sounding overly corporate:

 Standalone NATs Scripts

 A collection of standalone NATs helper scripts, probes, test tools, and random utilities I’ve written while working with NATs integrations.